Kong/docs.konghq.com/app/getting-started-guide/2.1.x/dev-portal.md

 * [Managing access](/enterprise/latest/developer-portal/administration/)
 * [Configuring the Dev Portal](/enterprise/latest/developer-portal/configuration/)

-## Access and Interact with the Development Portal
+## Access and Interact with the Developer Portal

 1. Go back to **Dev Portal** > **Overview** and open the link in a new tab, or open the Dev Portal directly using this URL: `http://<admin-hostname>:8003/SecureWorkspace`.